 The Place des Vosges (pictured above), a 13th-century formal royal square surrounded by mansions and punctuated with fountains.
-The lawns here are generally accessible, and it’s a fantastic place to chow down on falafel, gelato or bakery goods from the adjoining Marais neighborhood.
+The lawns here are generally accessible, and it’s a fantastic place to casually nosh on falafel, gelato or bakery goods from the adjoining Marais neighborhood.

 Nestled in the 3rd arrondissement outside the district’s city hall, the Square du Temple (Metro: Temple) is a little-known haven away from the crowds of the Marais and the Centre Pompidou.
 There are many excellent bakeries in the area (see my tips below on where to find them) and while you have to perch on a bench rather than on the grass, this is a wonderful place to take some time out.

-Another of my favorite spots that I only discovered recently: the Square des Batignolles, nestled in the little-explored 17th arrondissement.
-Somewhere between park and square, this green space offers lush greenery, wild birds, and plenty of benches for picnics.
+Another of my favorite green areas is a recent discovery: the Square des Batignolles, nestled in the little-explored 17th arrondissement.
+Somewhere between park and square, it’s got lush greenery, wild birds and plenty of benches for picnics.
 There are some excellent bakeries on the main streets outside the square, too, so feel free to stock up there.

 There are too many charming squares to comfortably count here, but you can find more potential spots for a casual picnic at this page.

 4. Anywhere Scenic With a Bench

 The truth is, you can stage a spontaneous picnic anywhere there’s a bench and a pleasant view.
 I recommend roaming around during your stay and having a spontaneous lunch, wherever calls your name.
 People-watching is yet another highly-developed yet casual art, so you can watch the world drift by as you enjoy a break from walking and sightseeing.

 5. Outside the City